darrelljones13/Sunday_Sunday_Sunday/README.md

 ## Purpose

 The goal of this program is to take in two dates and retrieve the number of Sundays that fell on the first of the month within that range.
+That's a lot of Monster Truck Rallies!
+"You'll pay for the whole seat, BUT YOU'LL ONLY NEED THE EDGE!!!!"
+Sorry, just reminiscing about those radio ads.

 ## Getting Started